fxstein/GoProX/README.md

 cameras like the Hero 8, Hero 9 and Hero 10 as well as the GoPro Max.

-It leverages the [exiftool](https://exiftool.org) by Phil Harvey to extract common GoPro metadata data in order to name and tag images and videos for further processing.
+It leverages the [exiftool](https://exiftool.org) by Phil Harvey to extract common GoPro metadata in order to name and tag images and videos for further processing.

 Unfortunately many commonly used apps like Apple Photos ignore most of the important metadata, making it very hard for users to filter, sort or search for